Achievable logoAchievable logo

 Short interest theory

-You may think a high short interest level is a bearish indicator, but the short interest theory is somewhat counterintuitive.
-The theory states a high number of shares sold short is a bullish indicator.
-There’s actually is a good reason for this.
+A high short interest might sound bearish, but the short interest theory is counterintuitive.
+It says that a high level of short interest is a bullish indicator.

 Key points